University Administrative Offices

 Adult & Graduate Studies

 Adult & Graduate Studies is Mars Hill’s program for real people with real lives, giving working adults the opportunity to earn a degree at night.
 AGS also administers MHU’s first graduate program, the Master of Education.

 Keep in touch with your Mars Hill friends long after graduation.
 Regular get togethers happen all the time so contact them today!

 The Business Office at Mars Hill University processes all financial transactions between the university and the university community.

 The official voice of Mars Hill University, and the team responsible for institutional information.

-Building Management, Groundskeeper, Housekeeping all play a vital role in the ongoing improvements on our campus.
+Building management, groundskeepers, housekeeping all play vital roles in the ongoing improvements on our campus.